OpenWaterFoundation/owf-model-swsi/doc-user-mkdocs-project/docs/appendix-g/use-case-babbitt-indicators.md

 The download file (e.g., `swsi-workflow-babbitt-2.1.0.zip`) is a zip file containing the deployable SWSI analysis files from the [GitHub repository](https://github.com/OpenWaterFoundation/owf-model-swsi).
-The zip file combine the workflow from the State of Colorado (the `workflow/` folder in the [GitHub repository](https://github.com/OpenWaterFoundation/owf-model-swsi) and extra steps that have been implemented for the Babbitt Center indicators project (the `workflow-babbitt/` files in the
+The zip file combines the workflow from the State of Colorado (the `workflow/` folder in the [GitHub repository](https://github.com/OpenWaterFoundation/owf-model-swsi) and extra steps that have been implemented for the Babbitt Center indicators project (the `workflow-babbitt/` files in the